Vishrutkev/Vidly/README.md

 # Video Rental Application Backend

 This project is a video rental application backend built using Node.js, Express, and MongoDB.
-The application allows an admin to perform CRUD (Create, Read, Update, Delete) operations on customers, genres, movies, and rentals.
+The application allows an admin to perform CRUD (Create, Read, Update, Delete) operations on customers, genres, movies, rentals, and users.
 Postman is used for API testing and documentation.
+The project includes various middleware for authentication using JWT, data validation, and other functionalities.
+Jest is used for unit, integration, and TDD tests.
+The code is organized to minimize duplication and ensure robustness and scalability.

 ## Table of Contents